AndrewPaglusch/ansible-role-wireguard/README.md

 - Creates WireGuard configuration files with proper permissions
 - Manages WireGuard systemd services
 - Supports both inbound-only and outbound peer configurations
+- Supports multiple peers for hub-and-spoke or mesh configurations

 ## Limitations

 - No keys are generated for you.
 You must provide them
-- Only a single peer can be specified, so this role is really only for connecting two servers or sites
 - No fancy DKMS or kernel modules are managed.
 Your kernel must support Wireguard.

 ## Requirements